MMC Benefits Handbook

 Yes, if you meet the retiree eligibility requirements you are eligible to participate in retiree medical coverage.
 You will be given an opportunity to immediately elect or defer retiree medical coverage following your termination of employment.

-Since you were not enrolled in Marsh & McLennan Companies' active medical coverage, you will not have the option to elect COBRA medical coverage.
+Since you were not enrolled in Marsh McLennan's active medical coverage, you will not have the option to elect COBRA medical coverage.

 Should I elect to participate in retiree medical coverage immediately following my termination date?